 8. Offer of settlement

 As a debt payer, you have the right to provide an offer of settlement.
-Suppose you have savings in your account and wanted to quickly settle some money and bring down the debt validity, you can write to the debt collector requesting for the consideration.
+Suppose you have savings in your account and wanted to quickly settle some money and bring down the debt validity, you can write to the collector requesting for the consideration.
 The best part about the template is that it has the potential to gain the attention of the collector and make some decision towards the content in it.

 9. Demand for validation and proof of claim